haakonms/ADAwebsite/userdetect.md

 ## Trolls that mainly interact with other trolls when they interact.
 ![Mainly troll-interacting users and likely bots](/categories/mainlytrollinteracting.png)
-### Mainly troll-interacting non-bots:
+### Mainly troll-interacting regular users:

-- Around 26,3% of the dataset.
+- Around 15,3% of the dataset.
 Mainly pretty evenly distributed, but few of them have many followers, though they make up a good amount of the users with most followers.
 They have a average amount of tweets.
 If you are able to know whether other users are trolls, you could find patterns in this users way of interacting with others.
 As a normal Twitter user however, it seems rather hard to tell if it is in this category.
-These users mainly have not a big impact, but among the user with most followers they are very effective for their purpose by exploiting the fact that they have many followers to advert for other Twitter trolls and make them more noticed by retweeting and quote tweeting.
+These users mainly have not a big outreach, but among the user with most followers they are very effective for their purpose by exploiting the fact that they have many followers to advert for other Twitter trolls and make them more noticed by retweeting and quote tweeting.
 This probably makes them one of the more dangerous categories.

 ### Mainly troll-interacting bots: